- What is a Limited Partnership?

 A limited partnership is formed by two or more entities and must have at least one limited partner and one general partner.
 Limited partners are only liable for the partnership’s debts equal to their investment in the partnership.
 A limited partner normally has little knowledge or participation in the activities of the partnership, the general partner usually runs the limited partnership.

-Caution: Limited partnerships and limited liability partnerships (LLP) are not the same.
-For more information on LLP's please see the Limited Liability Partnerships section.
+Note: Limited partnerships and limited liability partnerships (LLP) are not the same.
+For more information on LLP’s visit Limited Liability Partnerships.

 Registering to Do Business in California